Keep Variable Cell Constant in Excel & Google Sheets

 When you copy a formula, cell references in the formula change depending on where you paste.
 If you want to keep variable cells constant, you can lock them before copying the formula.
 In this example, Column C is the result of the multiplication of values from A2 (2) and Column B.

-As a result, Column C will have cell A2 as a constant, and the values from Column B are multiplied by 2 in every row.
+As a result, Column C’s formula uses cell A2 as a constant, and the values from Column B are multiplied by 2 in every row.

 Note: In the newer version of Excel, there are new arrays formulas that automatically spill the values to the range, and don’t need any cell locking.
-These formulas are SORT, UNIQUE, SORTBY, XLOOKUP, etc.
+These formulas include SORT, UNIQUE, SORTBY, and XLOOKUP.

 Keep Variable Cells Constant in Google Sheets